-In this year's mentorship program, we have many mentees from diverse international backgrounds.
+In this year's mentorship program, we have mentees with different nationalities.
 Your mentee might be an international student looking to make a career in Denmark after they finish their studies, but find it difficult to understand the culture in Danish workplaces compared to their home country's.
 Or, your mentee might lack the network that most of their Danish peers have.